thenumbernine/langfix-lua/README.md

 - Merge leftargs-lua.
 - Getting rid of the assignment-? , and replace it with the walrus `:=` operator that assigns-and-returns.
+- Make `? :` single-expression so it doesn't mess up parenthesis and precedence.
 - How about octal number support?
 0777 == 512 .
 Binary too?
 - `const` to substitute for `local<const>` ... if LuaJIT ever adopted attributes...
 - Support for `function a['b']:c() end` to work just like `function a.b:c()` does.